 Best-Ever Sausage, Apple and Sage Stuffing

-1 tart apple (such as Granny Smith or Pink Lady), cored and chopped
+- 1 tart apple such as Granny Smith, cored and chopped

-Preheat oven to 375 degrees F. Lightly coat an 8x8-inch or other medium-sized baking dish with cooking spray.
+- Preheat oven to 375 degrees F. Lightly coat a large baking dish with cooking spray.